zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 ## User story III: calculate the tax for one state

-> As a user I want to calculate the taxes in the state Utah so that I serve my products in Utah.
+> As a user I want to calculate the taxes in the state of Utah so that I serve my products in Utah.

 <details>
 <summary>Selling products in Utah</summary>